 Listen to a short audio presentation in the Great Barn about a specific incident during the Civil War and then discuss a few key questions.
 What would you have done and can you put yourselves into the minds of a Royalist or Parliamentarian supporter?

 Examine replica equipment that might have been carried by a soldier during the Civil War.
 Can you work out what the objects are and who they would have been used by?
 What does this tell us about the life of fighting men during this period?

 Meet a character who was living at Basing House during the Civil War and find out what life was really like for ordinary people at the time.
 What did they eat, how did they cope with life under siege and what did they think of the events taking place around them?

 This will take place around the ruins of Basing House and the surrounding site.
 Four groups will take part in this activity at the same time, working in small teams of 4-5.
 They will be fully briefed by Basing House staff, who will also be on hand to help out and answer questions as the activity progresses.
 As the site is so large, we ask teachers to patrol the site during the course of the activity to make sure that no-one gets into any difficulties.

 Each team of 4-5 students will be given a pre-programmed GPS device, full instructions on how to use it and a quiz sheet relating to specific points around the site.
 They have to find each point using the GPS device and answer a question at each, so that they build up a picture of what happened here during the three sieges of the Civil War.
 The teams will have about 45 minutes to complete the course before the answers are given out and the scores added up!

-For further information and to make bookings, please contact the Basing House learning team who are based at Milestones Museum: 01256 639562 (direct), or 01256 639550 (the Milestones Museum reception where a message can be left if necessary) or email: firstname.lastname@example.org.
+For further information and to make bookings, please contact the Basing House learning team who are based at our sister venue, Milestones Museum, on 01256 639550 or email: firstname.lastname@example.org.